rhdunn/opennlp-extensions/README.md

 1. `TokenSampleStream` creates token samples from treebank sentences.

 ## opennlp-train
-This is a collection of classes for training different OpenNLP models.
+This is a collection of helper classes and functions for training OpenNLP models.

+### Training Parameters
-The following properties are supported for `TrainingParameters` objects:
+The following properties are supported for creating `TrainingParameters`
+objects:

 | Parameter             | Type      | Default  |
 |-----------------------|-----------|----------|